 While Germany is only a border away from Belgium, my trips to the country have been fairly limited.
 I've been to Cologne as a teenager, spent time in Berlin as a student and made short trips to Dresden and Dusseldorf, but that was about it.
-So when Germany Travel asked me to visit the Baden-Württemberg region for a week, I was immediately up for it.
+So when Germany Travel asked me to visit the German state of Baden-Württemberg for a week, I was immediately up for it.

-- 4 Baden-Württemberg cities you need to visit
+- 4 of the best Baden-Württemberg cities to visit

 - Final thoughts on my first Baden-Württemberg trip

-Mannheim's city center might be the easiest place to find your way around.
-It's shaped like a half circle, with the Schloss or castle in the middle of the straight end of the half circle.
+First up on the list of places to visit in Baden-Württemberg is Mannheim.
+The city center is shaped like a half circle, with the Schloss or castle in the middle of the straight end of the half circle.

 The main road is the road right across the castle.
 It's called the Breite Strasse or “Wide Street” and intersects with Planken at the Paradeplatz, which is the center of the city and the spot where soldiers used to parade during official events.
 It's also the shopping street of Mannheim.

-If you walk from the Schloss until the end of the Breite Strasse, you'll see that the side streets don't have street names, but that it's actually the building blocks that have a combination of a number and a letter: the further you move away from the Schloss, the higher the letter goes and the further you move away from the Breite Strasse, the higher the number goes.
+If you walk from the Schloss until the end of the Breite Strasse, you'll see that the side streets don't have street names, but building blocks that have a combination of a number and a letter: the further you move away from the Schloss, the higher the letter goes.
+The further you move away from the Breite Strasse, the higher the number goes.
 Let me show you on a map:

 This system makes it very easy to find your way.
-When you know you have to be at G6, you just have to count in the right direct from where you are.
+When you know you have to be at G6, you just have to count in the right direction from where you are.

-You're probably thinking: “Cool, but are there things to do in Mannheim?”.
+You're probably thinking: “Cool, but are there things to do and places to visit in Mannheim?”.
 There are.